spenhar/alex-maiolo/_projects/06_suburban-summit.md

 year:   2016 - Present
 permalink:
 ---
 Collaborated with Forbrændingen venue, in Copenhagen (Albertslund) Denmark, to produce an original music performance with members of St. Vincent, Caribou, and the Thy Music Collective.
-Success of the first is leading to 2 more performances in 2017.
+Two more performances planned for 2017.